-If you’re trying to get around your house quietly – perhaps you’re nipping to the loo when everyone’s in bed, or you’re trying to put some tooth fairy money under a pillow - then there’s nothing more incriminating (or annoying) than a squeaky floorboard.
+If you’re trying to move around the house quietly – perhaps nipping to the loo in the middle of the night while everyone’s asleep - then there’s nothing more incriminating (or annoying) than a squeaky floorboard.

 Examine the area

 However, if the floorboard is firmly fixed, try dusting the cracks with talcum powder or graphite powder lubricant.
-This should solve the problem.
+This might help solve the problem.

-Sometimes, fixings become loose and allow a board to move a little.
+Fixings can sometimes become loose and allow a board to move a little.
 If this is the case, take out old screws or use pliers to carefully ease out any old nails.
 Lift the board and take a look underneath.
 Are there pipes or wires?
-These will need to be avoided when you use the new fixings, so make a note of where they lie.
+These will need to be avoided when you use the new fixings, so make a note of where they are.

 Screws vs brads